Love Bomb (Lynsey de Paul album): Other recordings

 The song "Love Bomb" was covered in 1979 by the American singer Cheryl Lynn as a track on her U.S. charting album In Love, which was produced by De Paul's writing partner, Barry Blue and has been remixed by Glenn Rivera.
 According to the magazine Sepia, "Love Bomb" was one of three outstanding tracks on Lynn's In Love album and Record World also mentions it in their review of the album.
 It was also covered by the UK Celtic/folk-rock band, The Dolmen.
 In 2020, three mixes of "Love Bomb" were released by Dornbirn 78 on Codek Records with vocals by the Lithuanian artist Adelina Sasnauskaitė, produced by Sasa Crnobrnja & Bryan Mette.
 "Sugar Shuffle" was updated and covered by Japanese artist Asami Kobayashi on her 1984 album, Cryptography which reached number 4 on the Japanese album charts.
 The song "No, Honestly" was covered by Brazilian singer, Jeannie and also by the Danish singer Vivian (aka Vivian Johansen).

 The track "Love Bomb" appeared on a French discotheque compilations album in 1975.
 More recently, a remix of de Paul's version of "Love Bomb" is featured in the TOWN II // TELEGRAPH footage for the Peter Hutton film, Three Landscapes, which was released in 2013.
 The German group "Lovebomb" is named after the title song, as is the U.S. band formed by Robert Holmes.

 The song "Shoobeedoo Wey Doobee How" was featured as a track on the 1992 compilation album "'Tis Blue Drops; A Sense of Suburbia Sweet".
 In March 2019, as part of International Women's Day, Jann Arden chose "You Are The Happiest Day of My Life" from Love Bomb as one of the songs that means most to her.
-In 2020, de Paul's version of "Sugar Shuffle" was released as a track on the compilation vinyl album 76 In The Shade, presented by Bob Stanley, which peaked at number 23 on the Dutch albums chart.
+The track "Crystal Ball" was sampled and used as the basis for the song "Takista" by Finnish artist "Huge L" on his 2011 album "Yo Yo!"
+In 2020, de Paul's version of "Sugar Shuffle" was released as a track on the compilation vinyl album 76 In The Shade, presented by Bob Stanley, which peaked at number 23 on the Dutch albums chart and number 78 on the UK Official Compilations chart.